andywalton7/sdk-test/source/includes/_allocating.md

 PUT https://api.electioapp.com/allocation/allocateConsignmentsWithServiceFilters
 ```

-Once you've created a consignment, you'll need to allocate it to a carrier.
+Once you've created a consignment, it must be allocated to a carrier service.
 PRO has multiple allocation endpoints, giving you the flexibility to allocate to carriers using whatever criteria suits you best.
 In this case you could allocate via:

-* **[Allocate Consignment](https://docs.electioapp.com/#/api/AllocateConsignment)** - Allocates the consignment to the carrier offering the cheapest quote.
+* **[Allocate Consignment](https://docs.electioapp.com/#/api/AllocateConsignment)** - Allocates the consignment to the carrier service offering the cheapest quote.
 * **[Allocate Consignment With Service Group](https://docs.electioapp.com/#/api/AllocateConsignmentWithServiceGroup)** - Allocates the consignment to the cheapest carrier in the specified Carrier Service Group.
 * **[Allocate Using Default Rules](https://docs.electioapp.com/#/api/AllocateUsingDefaultRules)** - Allocates the consignment using pre-configured default rules.
 * **[Allocate With Carrier Service](https://docs.electioapp.com/#/api/AllocateWithCarrierService)** - Allocates the consignment to the specified carrier service.
 * **[Allocate With Service Filters](https://docs.electioapp.com/#/api/AllocateWithServiceFilters)** - Allocates the consignment to the cheapest carrier service that matches the service filters provided in the request.

 <aside class="info">
-  In the context of SortedPRO, <strong>allocation</strong> is the process of selecting the carrier service that will take the consignment.
+  In the context of SortedPRO, <strong>allocation</strong> is the process of selecting the carrier service that will be used to deliver the consignment.
 </aside>

-Once you have allocated a consignment, its status changes to *Allocated*, enabling you to get shipment labels for it.
+Once allocated, the consignment's status changes to _Allocated_, enabling you to retrieve package labels for it.

 This section explains the circumstances in which you might choose to use each allocation endpoint, and gives worked examples.